LSchallot/JellyRoller/README.md

-  scan-library               Start a library scan search-media               Executes a search of your media server-info                Displays the server information show-log                   Displays the requested logfile shutdown-jellyfin          Shuts down Jellyfin update-image-by-id         Updates image of specified file by id
+  scan-library               Start a library scan search-media               Executes a search of your media server-info                Displays the server information server-setup               Setup a new server using a configuration file. show-log                   Displays the requested logfile shutdown-jellyfin          Shuts down Jellyfin update-image-by-id         Updates image of specified file by id